 KATE MOYLAN IS AN AWARD WINNING PRODUCTION AND COSTUME DESIGNER.
-SHE IS BASED IN DUBLIN IRELAND WITH OVER 8 YEARS EXPERIENCE IN THE THEATRE, FILM, MUSIC, EVENT AND COMMERCIAL INDUSTRY.
+SHE IS BASED IN DUBLIN IRELAND WITH OVER 8 YEARS EXPERIENCE IN THE THEATRE, FILM, MUSIC AND EVENT INDUSTRY.

 Originally from Kilkenny, Kate graduated from Limerick School of Art & Design with a BA in Sculpture and Combined Media.
 After working in the theatre industry for several years, Kate recieved a scholarship for a Masters Degree at The Royal Welsh College of Music and Drama.
-On the back of designing the successful production of ‘Our Countrys Good’ at The Richard Burton Theatre Cardiff, Kate returned to Ireland to begin working in production and costume design in Dublin.
+She returned to Ireland after completing her Masters to begin work as a production and costume designer.
 Over the past few years Kate has built up an impressive body of work in the theatre, film, commercial, event and music industry.

 Driving Miss Daisy